shirinyamani/neetcode/README.md

-# neetcode
 # Notes to remember for myself

 ## Tree 🌳🌲🌵🌴

 - **Recursion** ---> **Stack** (remember the the russian dolls exp.)
     - **DFS** uses **Recursion** so ---> **Stack**
-- Diameter/balance ---> DFS/height
+- Diameter/balance ---> askin for the depth of the three/ levels/ bfs